junxit/us-congress-bills-110/metadata.md

 - 2008-04-10 — Placed on the Union Calendar, Calendar No. 358.
 - 2008-04-10 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 110-580.
 - 2008-04-10 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 110-580.
+- 2008-04-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-14 — Considered as unfinished business. (consideration: CR H2245)
+- 2008-04-14 — Considered under suspension of the rules. (consideration: CR H2237-2239)
+- 2008-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3548.
+- 2008-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-14 — Mr. Braley (IA) moved to suspend the rules and pass the bill, as amended.
+- 2008-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 376 - 1 (Roll no. 185). (text: CR H2237)
+- 2008-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 376 - 1 (Roll no. 185).(text: CR H2237)